staythepath/chatarr/README.md

 #### Radarr API Key, URL, Quality, Root folder:

 If you're reading this, I'm sure you can figure this stuff out.
 You can find all this stuff is in Radarr itself.
 You do need to specify the exact quality you want.
 I have a quality profile called, "this" and I just put in "this" (no quotes) and it uses that profile when downloading.
 Making the quality input a dropdown is on the (long) list of feature I want to add.
 The root folder should auto populate, and I think most people won't need to change it from what it loads with, but you should definitely check to make sure you are using the right one.
-All this stuff is necessary to send the movie to radarr.
+All this stuff is necessary to send the movie to Radarr.

 #### TMDb key: